-Depending on the memory option purchased, the NI 1426 has 16 MB or 32 MB of onboard high-speed synchronous dynamic RAM (SDRAM).
-The NI 1426 uses the onboard RAM as a FIFO buffer to ensure a complete acquisition.
+The NI PXI-1428 has 32 MB of onboard high-speed synchronous dynamic RAM (SDRAM).
+The NI PCI-1428 has 16 MB of SDRAM.
+The NI 1428 uses the onboard RAM as a FIFO buffer to ensure a complete acquisition.
 Even when the data rate from the camera exceeds PCI throughput, you can acquire without interruption until the onboard RAM is full.